c0deZ0ne/nairabook/README.md

 ### Prerequisites
 - Node.js installed on your machine
-- npm (Node package manager) installed
+- yarn (package manager installed)

 ### Setup
 1. Clone the repository: